Bristol Britannia|Britannia Srs 101|FROG 350P|FROG Bristol Britannia|FROG model kits|Сборные модели НОВО

 Yaroslavl's scale model kit «Tansport aircraft» (F350 Bristol Britannia in fact), 1983 Yaroslavl's scale model kit «Tansport aircraft» (F350 Bristol Britannia in fact), 1985 Yaroslavl's scale model kit «Tansport aircraft» (F350 Bristol Britannia in fact), 1986 Yaroslavl's scale model kit «Tansport aircraft» (F350 Bristol Britannia in fact), 1990

 In the USSR, the fate of the Whispering Giant proved to be quite unenviable.
 The moulds were transferred to the Luch factory in Yaroslavl.
-No boxes, decals or manuals were ordered for this model by NOVO Toys Ltd, catalog number was not assigned and kits was never delivered to the UK.
+No boxes, decals or manuals were ordered for this model by NOVO Toys Ltd, catalog number was not assigned and the kit was never delivered to the UK.
 Apparently, it was waiting for better times, but those times never came for this British passenger airplane model.
 From the early 1980s the model was made only for the Soviet market, and was packed in unusually ugly boxes of loose thick light brown recycled cardboard in the post-war style.
 A label was glued to the top of the whole box lid.
 The drawing on the box was of some kind of four-engine plane (sometimes even shown with red stars).
 The kit got a meaningless name: "Transport aircraft scale kit".
 All this, together with a rather high price of 2 roubles, made the Bristol Britannia the most unpopular of the ex-FROG models on the domestic Soviet market.
 Worse, even with the flourishing of private activity in the early 90's none of the decal makers were able to produce a decal for this model and the kit disappeared from the shelves of model shops for many years.

 For some time the model was sold at a considerably higher price of 2 roubles 40 kopecks.
 The Yaroslavl Chemical Plant managed to negotiate the right to label this model with the USSR quality mark, which automatically increased the price of the product.
 The appearance of the USSR quality sign on the label had no effect on the quality of the model itself.
 Scratched nacelles, sinks and flashes in places remained exactly as on the model for 2 rubles.
 The model was selling with the same ugly boxes and the same instructions with weird drawings.
 On the one hand, Luch was able to increase the profit for a model with a high production cost, but on the other hand, the increased price tag probably made the airliner's kit even less popular with customers.
 In the end, the quality label was withdrawn after all and the price was reduced again.